Drew72-ita/UTXOscope/README.md

 ## Disclaimer
 This is an experimental tool and a very preliminary release.
-It will fail if Bitcoin Core stops or if unexpected RPC parameters are encountered.
+It will fail if Bitcoin Core stops or if unexpected parameters are entered by the user.
 Use at your own risk.